Optimise Your Deliveries: Free Tools to Plan Your Routes

 Table of features of free route planning solutions.

-In short, Google Maps is suitable for individual drivers and small businesses, while RouteXL and Speedy Route are better for more complex routes.
+In summary, Google Maps is suitable for individual drivers and small businesses (fewer than 10 deliveries per day), while RouteXL and Speedy Route are better for more complex routes.

 Paid Tools: an Alternative to Free Solutions

-If you’ve already used free tools to plan your delivery routes, you’ve no doubt noticed their limitations.
-If you want to go beyond the basic functionalities and guarantee smoother, more efficient management of your operations, paid-for software offers undeniable advantages.
+If you have already used free tools to plan your delivery routes, you have probably noticed their limitations, especially if you handle 100–150 deliveries per day.
+To go beyond basic features and ensure smoother, more efficient operations, paid software solutions offer undeniable advantages.

 AntsRoute route planning software.